Sunday, 17 April 2011

 His face split into a wide grin.

 His name was Vincente, and he was from Peru.
-His awkwardness was not entirely dispelled by my lousy Spanish, and I learned that he'd been tending these sheep, with nothing for company but three unilingual dogs, for several weeks.
-His features I now recognised as pure Inka; if a single Castilian corpuscle fouled those veins, it was damned quiet.
-I didn't press for specifics, but he'd apparently followed the same trail that led Scottish shepherds to New Zealand, Welsh ones to Patagonia, and Basques to Chile and the American West.
+His awkwardness was not entirely dispelled by my lousy Spanish, and I learned that he'd been tending these sheep, with nought for company but three unilingual dogs, for several weeks.
+His features I now recognised from countless Inkan friezes; if a single Castilian corpuscle fouled those veins, it was damn quiet.
+I didn't press for specifics, but he'd apparently followed the same trail that led Scottish shepherds to New Zealand, Welsh ones to Patagonia, and Basques to Chile and the far American West.

-I felt lucky for the accident, and privileged to have met him.
-Solitude is a skill, practiced professionally by very few in this day of robot lighthouses and flying fire watchers.
-If the wheels of commerce have ground most of us to dross, it was a comfort to know that there was still a place in these hills for Vincente.
+I felt gifted for the accident, and privileged to have met him.
+Solitude is a skill, practiced professionally by very few in this age of robot lighthouses and flying fire watchers.
+If the wheels of commerce have ground most of us solitaries to dross, it was a comfort to know that there was still a place in these mountains for Vincente.

 2 comments: